Online/Off-Campus Student Guide

 Additional online orientation resources, including details on how to access a demo course, are provided on our Orientation site: http://uwgonline.westga.edu/orientation.php

-All new eCore students must complete an online orientation quiz prior to enrolling in an eCore course.
-The orientation provides students with critical information about course success as well as what to expect in their online course.
-Students may also refer to the eCore website or the eCore Student Guide online for ongoing reference (http://ecore.usg.edu/student_guide.pdf).
-Also, all registered eCore students are encouraged to log in early to the online course management system and participate in an additional eCore Student Tutorial course. eCore courses may also include a course-specific orientation within the first week's lesson.
-Specific degree programs may have additional orientation requirements.
+All new eCore students must complete the eCore Introduction Quiz prior to enrolling in an eCore course.
+The eCore Introduction Quiz provides students with critical information about course success as well as what to expect in their online eCore course.
+Further instruction is provided in the eCore Welcome Letter, which is sent to all eCore students at the beginning of the term.
+Students may also refer to the UWG eCore website (ecore.westga.edu) or the eCore Student Success Guide online for ongoing reference (https://ecore.usg.edu/students/guide/index.php).

 Courses are taught partially online (meets at least 51% - 94% online) through CourseDen, or other technologies.
 Students will be required to travel to campus for one or more face-to-face class sessions.

-Courses are taught at least 95% online through CourseDen, or other technologies, instead of face-to-face.
+Courses are taught at least 95-99% online through CourseDen, or other technologies, instead of face-to-face.
 Courses will not have more than one face-to-face meeting, in addition to a final proctored exam if required.

 If questions remain, contact UWG|Online at firstname.lastname@example.org directly for clarification.